Goldbug Hot Springs: Flora and Fauna

 Warm Springs Creek downstream of the hot spring.

 Plants and animals near Goldbug Hot Spring are what you would expect to see in the high desert.
 There are intermittent douglas fir and lodgepole pine trees along the riparian zone and in the higher elevations of the trail.
-Otherwise, sagebrush and native grasses are abundant mixed in with the rocky terrain.
+Otherwise, sagebrush and native grasses are mixed in with the rocky terrain.

 It is not unusual to see snakes in the area, including venomous rattlesnakes.
 Big game, such as Mule deer can be seen occasionally, along with rare black bears.
 Jackrabbits, badgers and other small game are fairly common.